russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Exercises/Themed Chess Set.md

 ## Success Criteria
 - [ ] A hand-drawn plan is made for each of your thematic chess pieces
-- [ ] The models are evidently unique to each other and represent the six different chess pieces (Pawn, Rook, Knight, Bishop, Queen & King)
+- [ ] The models are evidently unique to each other and represent the six different chess pieces (pawn, rook, knight, bishop, queen, king)
 - [ ] You consistently give and receive peer feedback that is used to influence and adapt your group's design.
 - [ ] Your chess pieces [[Reviewing a Design|must be printable]].
 - [ ] You and your partner document an iterative approach to design, as shown through multiple portfolio posts.